 Step 1.
 Wash your fabric to pre-shrink it.
 Iron your fabric.

 Step 2.
-Print out your pattern.
+Print out your pattern(fill out form above to get access to template).
 Make sure you don’t click “scale to fit media”.
 And make sure the 1″ square measures correctly after you print it.
 Cut 4 pieces of your cotton fabric on the fold for two hot pads.
 Cut 2 pieces of your Insul Bright with the same pattern.

 Step 3.
 Find a picture or design you would like to sew onto your hot pad.
 For mine, I found a deer silhouette, iris silhouette, pug drawing, yarn and crochet clip art, and rose silhouette.
 The options are limitless.
 Print your image to a 5×7 size so it will fit nicely in the middle of your hot pad.
 Tape it to a window or use a light table.